 Consider the example 3-span beam.
-It is 2 degrees indeterminate, and so we introduce 2 hinges at the support locations, as shown:
+It is 2 degrees indeterminate, and so we introduce 2 hinges (i.e. moment releases) at the support locations and unit reactant moments in their place, as shown:

 Alongside these systems, we have their bending moment diagrams: